Minuscule 58: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Kx.
 Aland placed it in Category V. According to the Claremont Profile Method it represents Kr text in Luke 1, Luke 10, and Luke 20.
-Ii creates textual cluster with 56.
+It creates a textual cluster with 56.

 C. R. Gregory noticed that it is close to the manuscripts Minuscule 47, 54, 56, 61.

 History

 The manuscript was written by John Serbopoulos (possibly copied from 54).
+It once belonged to John Hopkins from Lincoln.

 Ussher collated it for Walton's Polyglotte.
 It was examined by Mill (Nov. coll.
 1), Wettstein in 1715, Dobbin, and C. R. Gregory (in 1883).
 Dobbin compared its readings with Codex Montfortianus and 56 in 1922 places.
 Gregory expressed the opinion that codices 47, 56, 58 are in the same hand, and one of them copied from 54.

 It is currently housed in at the New College (68), at Oxford.